asoap/gulp-replace-chunks/README.md

   replace_text: '<p><strong>WHY AM I YELLING!?</strong></p>\r\n'
 }
 ```

-So the lines that start/end a chunk.
-What was originally in a chunk, what was loaded and what is going to replaced.
-Now if you don't want any of this, just return the function with your new text.
-For example: "I like fish"
+These are the lines that start/end a chunk, what was originally in a chunk, what was loaded, and what is going to be replaced.
+If you want to override the replacement, return your new text from the callback.
+For example: `return "I like fish";`

-#### verbose
+### verbose
 Parameter: `verbose`
 Type: `Boolean`
 Default: `false`

-It will spit out a bunch of stuff to the console while you're running gulp tasks.
-It's good if you're developing a gulpfile.
+Logs detailed processing information to the console.
+Useful when debugging your gulpfile.

-#### tags
+### tags
 Parameter: `tags`
 Type: `Object`
 Default: `<!-- and -->`